 Step Two: Learn the Types of Organizational Cultures

 CIO.com has an excellent article on Edward Lawler and his book about human capital centric companies.
-This is Lawler’s own term for organizations that gain competitive advantage from their employees.
-Typically, human capital centric companies are “committed to attracting, recruiting, developing and retaining top quality talent.”
+This is Lawler’s own term for organizations that gain a competitive advantage from their employees.
+Typically, human capital centric companies are “committed to attracting, recruiting, developing and retaining top-quality talent.”
 As a result, they are characterized by robust cultures that have been deliberately cultivated over time, and they are often excellent places to work.

 Lawler further separates human capital centric companies into two categories: global competitors and high involvement organizations.
 Global competitors offer high compensation but not job security, whereas high involvement companies invest in their employees’ development and encourage their involvement in decisions.
-The CIO.com article breaks down characteristics of each type in detail.
+The CIO.com article breaks down the characteristics of each type in detail.

 Step Three: Ask Questions and Watch for Clues

 It’s interview time!
 As your interviewer assesses your character and strengths, maximize this opportunity to observe the culture firsthand.
 Every aspect of the interview process offers insight.
 From the interviewer’s treatment of you to the demeanor and energy of other workers in the building, each interaction provides a glimpse into the company values.